NoeltHS/Test/guides/training-guide.md

 * Trainers should avoid rushing through the script.
 Provide sufficient time for LRs to read and process the information being presented.
 * MRs and HRs should refrain from engaging in conversations and instead utilize the communications server.
 * Engaging in any form of unprofessional behavior will result in immediate dismissal from the session and potential disciplinary actions.
+* Although Store Managers are not required to use grammar at the store, they are required to when training LRs.
+The punishment for HRs lacking grammar also applies to Store Managers in this situation.
 * It is acceptable for a trainer to claim another trainer's position if one disconnects prior to the teleportation of LRs.
 * LRs are permitted to go AFK for a maximum duration of two minutes, although they must inform their trainer about their temporary absence.
 LRs are allowed to go AFK only twice per session.